albertogarza/blog/content/posts/angular-vs-react-part-1.md

 I must admit that this is a matter of personal coding taste.
 Over the years that I have been teaching Angular and React, I have come to realize that different programmers have different code taste buds.
 Not everybody likes to "kneel down" before a framework and "offer sacrifices to their" framework.
 Some like freedom or flexibility to do whatever they want.

-Ok, enough of religious references here.
+Ok, enough religious references here.
 But read me out for a bit.
-Think of your last attempt to write some boiler plate code on your own just because you were too busy learning something new or because you thought you were too good to be using someone else's code.
+Think of your last attempt to write some boilerplate code on your own just because you were too busy learning something new or because you thought you were too good to be using someone else's code.
 If you succeeded and enjoyed writing it and maintaining it, good for you!
 You must really love libraries or you must be writing your own!
 On the other hand, if that was a painful experience for you because you had deadlines to meet and a life to live, welcome to the club.
 You must really love frameworks.
 Wait, you don't yet?
 You should definitely look into them.

 Frameworks take some really long time to get used to.
 As said earlier, frameworks call your code.
 Because of this nature, you must understand how to use a framework to get the full benefits it has to offer.